 Warning

-- Create a risk of contamination and cause the transmission of infectious diseases, resulting in patient injury, illness, or death.
+- Risk contamination and transmission of infection → patient injury, illness, or death